 Add and configure the custom OpenID Connect application

 This topic covers how to add the custom OpenID Connect application to the Identity Administration portal and configure trust.
-For information on OpenID connect, see the About OpenID Connect topic in the Developer Documentation.
+For information on OpenID connect, see About OpenID Connect.

 To add and configure a generic OpenID Connect application:

 In the Identity Administration portal, select Apps > Web Apps, then click Add Web Apps.